ycpcs/cs320-spring2018/labs/lab05.md

 The lab contains a database called **test.db** which is the books database described in [Lecture 9](../lectures/lecture09.html).

-You may work individually or with your one of more members of your team.
-If you choose to work as a **team**, you **MUST** truly work on the lab in a collaborative fashion.
-You **MUST** also indicate with comments at the top of your submission which members of your team contributed to the solution, and the percentage contribution of each team member, including yourself.
-Make sure that the percentage contributions you assign add up to 100%.
-Each contributing team member must then submit the same solution to Marmoset, with the exception that each member individually assesses the relative effort of all contributing members.
-Your individual grade on the lab will be based on the quality of your team's solution, multiplied by your relative effort.

-**NOTE:** You will each be individually responsible for being able to construct SQL queries, to establish a connection between a Java program and a SQL database, and to write SQL queries embedded in Java code.
+**NOTE:** You must work individually on this lab.
+It is imperative that everyone on your team be able to construct SQL queries, to establish a connection between a Java program and a SQL database, and to write SQL queries embedded in Java code.
 This **WILL** come up on the exam.

 Task
 ====